yv-or/yv-or.github.io/README.md

 To add a real generative AI later, connect a serverless function (for example Cloudflare Workers, Netlify Functions, Vercel Functions, or an API gateway) and keep the API key on that server side.

-## Publish
-Replace the files in your existing personal `yv-or.github.io` repository and push.
-Do not create a new repository or change the Pages URL.

 ## Note

 This portfolio was built by Rovy Dalusung with AI assistance.
 The content was reviewed, personalized, and understood by yvor.